sktime/sktime/docs/source/get_started.rst

 .. warning::

-   The API for annotating time series data is experimental and its features may change in future updates.
+   The API for annotating time series data is experimental and its features may change in future releases.

 .. code-block:: python